Kshitija24125/Eterna_Assignment/README.md

-# Axiom Pro - Cryptocurrency Trading Platform
+# Axiom Pro – Cryptocurrency Trading Platform

-A modern, dark-themed cryptocurrency trading platform inspired by Axiom Pro, featuring trending crypto pairs with detailed statistics.
+This project is a modern, dark-themed cryptocurrency trading platform inspired by Axiom Pro.
+It replicates the visual design and core functionality of a professional trading dashboard, focusing on user experience, clarity, and responsiveness.

-## Features

-- **Dark Theme UI**: Modern dark interface matching the Axiom Pro design
+The goal of this project is to build an interactive front-end interface that displays trending cryptocurrency pairs with detailed market statistics, transaction data, and visual indicators.
+It serves as a front-end prototype that can later be extended with live API integrations for real-time trading data.

+Key highlights include:
+- A dark theme UI for a professional trading environment
-- **Trending Crypto Pairs**: Display of trending cryptocurrency pairs with:
+- Display of trending crypto pairs with market cap, liquidity, volume, and transaction counts
-  - Market cap and percentage changes
-  - Liquidity and volume information
-  - Transaction counts (buy/sell split)
-  - Token information with color-coded positive/negative values
-  - Mini price charts
-  - Buy buttons for each pair
-- **Navigation**: Multiple sections (Discover, Pulse, Trackers, Perpetuals, Yield, Vision, Portfolio, Rewards)
-- **Timeframe Filters**: 1m, 5m, 30m, 1h filters
+- Interactive time filters (1m, 5m, 30m, 1h)
+- Color-coded values to represent market performance
-- **Responsive Design**: Works on desktop and mobile devices
+- Responsive layout for both desktop and mobile devices

-## Files

-- `index.html` - Main HTML structure
-- `styles.css` - Dark theme styling
-- `script.js` - JavaScript for interactivity and data rendering

-## Usage

-1. Open `index.html` in a web browser
-2. The page will display trending crypto pairs with sample data
-3. Click on tabs, timeframes, or buy buttons to interact

-## Customization

-- Modify `cryptoData` array in `script.js` to add/update crypto pairs
-- Adjust colors in `styles.css` to match your preferences
-- Add API integration to fetch real-time data

-## Browser Support

-Works on all modern browsers (Chrome, Firefox, Safari, Edge)
+This project was developed to practice advanced front-end design principles and simulate a functional cryptocurrency trading dashboard using HTML, CSS, and JavaScript.